VUnit/vunit/docs/user_guide.rst

 From ``tb_example.vhd`` a single test case named ``lib.tb_example.all`` is created.

+This example also outlines what you have to do with existing testbenches to make them VUnit compatible.
+Include the VUnit context, add the ``runner_cfg`` generic, and wrap your existing code in your main controlling process with the calls to ``test_runner_setup`` and ``test_runner_cleanup``.
+Remember to remove your testbench termination code, for example calls to ``std.env.finish``, end of simulation asserts, or similar.
+A VUnit testbench must be terminated with the ``test_runner_cleanup`` call.

 It is also possible to put multiple tests in a single test bench that are each run in individual, independent, simulations.
 Putting multiple tests in the same test bench is a good way to share a common